Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-differential Form of the System

-As an initial application, we prove Theorem \ref{Thm2} using the objects we have constructed so far.
+In this section, we conclude the proof of Theorem \ref{Thm2} using the results we have obtained so far.
 Although the method is quite standard, the symmetrization process is more complicated than that in \cite{ABZ2011} due to non-commutativity of symbolic calculus on $\SU(2)$.
-We thus mainly focus on what is different from \cite{ABZ2011} due to this non-commutativity, and omit everything else that is parallel.
+We thus mainly focus on what is different from \cite{ABZ2011} due to this non-commutativity, and sketch everything else that is parallel.